 Participation in OPERATION CHRISTMAS CHILD and TOYS FOR TOTS has been an annual tradition for SSWC.
 With Operation Christmas Child, club members have enjoyed purchasing gifts for youngsters in third world countries.
 Here at home, donating new toys to the US Marine Toys for Tots program has been a SSWC yearly effort.

 ADOPT A FAMILY: We adopted a family, identified by the Community Assistance Center, who needed help securing the items on their son’s wish-list for Christmas.
 We had fun playing the role of Santa’s helper.
-We were able to provide the family with all the items on their son’s list (scooter, helmet, Legos, and movie tickets) and two Kroger gift cards to help make Christmas dinner special.
+We were able to provide the family with all the items on their son’s list and two Kroger gift cards to help make Christmas dinner special.

 CHANGE FOR CHANGE: Over the years, our members have donated their spare change at each meeting to benefit families across the world through the Heifer International Foundation.
 This is a good example of where "a little goes a long way."
-This simple but powerful contribution helps a family purchase livestock, such as a goat.
+This simple but powerful contribution helps a family purchase livestock.
 Under the auspices of Heifer International, the family can begin the process of sustainable farming.
 Our “change” facilitated important “CHANGE” for these families.

 BAKER’S CLUB: As part of the Baker’s Club, we volunteered our time and effort by baking cookies for the children and families receiving treatment at Children’s Hospital.
 In the Ronald McDonald House’s well-equipped kitchen, our members baked cookies and other treats.
 As the smell of the warm, freshly baked cookies filled the air, a line of smiling children emerged!